 Lead and Crime

 One study which was done at CWRU found "Children with elevated lead levels were 25-30% more likely to enter the juvenile justice system; and 34% more likely to be incarcerated as adults (age 18 to 23)."
-Alas, this seems like a "seat of the pants" study that was never published in a scientific journal.
-Still, the results seem to mirror one of the most recent meta-studies of lead and crime.
+While this seems like a "seat of the pants" study that was never published in a scientific journal, the results mirror the academic studies listed below.

 https://www.brookings.edu/articles/new-evidence-that-lead-exposure-increases-crime/